-Basically Bloom Sauce is Outback’s version of the classic southern sauce called Comeback Sauce.
+Basically Bloom Sauce is Outback Steakhouse’s version of the classic southern sauce called Comeback Sauce.
 I wonder why they just wouldn’t call it that.
 It works perfectly for marking, doesn’t it?

 Outback Bloomin Onion Sauce is a zesty and fun dipping sauce that can be made in just 5 minutes.
 Versatile and perfect for serving with nearly anything, but is probably best known as onion ring sauce, onion petals, whatever you want to call them.

 Voted as the most unhealthy appetizer offered by chain restaurants, Outback’s Bloomin Onion is possibly one of the most delicious as well.
 You gotta have compromises in life and diving into one of these bad boys once a year should be allowed.

 Let’s break this down: sweet onion, dipped in a tangy batter and fried to a golden brown.
 Yes, it is tasty, but the peachy-orange dipping sauce known as Bloom Sauce is what really makes the dish, peach in color, not flavor!

 This might not be the exact recipe… but it is darn close.
-Since I don’t own one of those handy dandy Bloomin’ Onion Makers (I’d die of a heart attack making them for myself at home) I served my Bloomin Onion Sauce with Beer Battered Onion Rings and Fried Cheese Curds.
+Since I don’t own one of those handy dandy Bloomin’ Onion Makers (I’d die of a heart attack making them for myself at home) I served my Bloomin Onion Sauce with Fried Cheese Curds.